In this post we talk about:

-Canada is not part of the international trademark system, therefore it is only possible to obtaining protection by filing a Canadian trademark application
+Canada is not part of the international trademark system, therefore it is only possible to obtaining protection by filing a Canadian trademark application.
+Contact us for more information.

 Shall be registered as mark signs, letters, words, numerals, design, colors or combination thereof, sounds and, in certain circumstances, three-dimensional trademarks.